docker-mailserver/docker-mailserver/docs/content/index.md

 ### Configuration

 We have a [dedicated configuration page][docs-environment].
 It contains most of the configuration and explanation you need to setup _your_ mail server properly.
 Be aware that advanced tasks may still require reading through all parts of this documentation; it may also involve inspecting your running container for debugging purposes.
-After all, a mail-server is a complex arrangement of various programs.
+After all, a mail server is a complex arrangement of various programs.

 !!! important